grimmlab/ProLaTherm/README.md

 Your setup is finished!

-#### Useful Docker commands

-The subsequent Docker commands might be useful when using easyPheno.
-See https://docs.docker.com/engine/reference/commandline/docker/ for a full guide on the Docker commands.

-- `docker images`: List all Docker images on your machine
-- `docker ps`: List all running Docker containers on your machine
-- `docker ps -a`: List all Docker containers (including stopped ones) on your machine
-- `docker start -i CONTAINERNAME`: Start a (stopped) Docker container interactively to enter its command line interface

 ### Run the optimization framework with prepared data
 You are at the **root directory within your Docker container**, i.e. after step 5 of the above-described setup.